gXLg/dev-moto/ai/planner.md

 * Prioritize immovable “other goals”: Place them first, at their specified times.
 * Ensure full coverage of fixed commitments: Allocate the specified hours and details for each fixed commitment, even if they must be broken into segments.
 * Fill every slot: Label each time slot (e.g., "Free," "Break," "Sleep") so there are no gaps.
-* Avoid splitting sleep across days: If sleep starts at 23:00 on Monday and ends at 10:00 on Tuesday, list it entirely under Monday.
+* Avoid splitting sleep or other tasks across days: If sleep starts at 23:00 on Monday and ends at 10:00 on Tuesday, list it entirely under Monday.

 # Background
 Here is some background on my habits, preferences, and needs.
 Please consider these when planning: